devhawala/dwarf/readme.md

 large disks (however the "usual" 30 MByte Pilot disk plus 16 MByte real memory can be used with Java defaults)

-- similarly Dwarf loads a complete virtual floppy disk image file (1.44 MByte) into memory for diskette operations.
-However, when ejecting the floppy or shutting down the machine, the complete floppy image file is overwritten if the floppy was modified (no delta file)
+- similarly Dwarf loads a complete virtual floppy disk image file into memory for diskette operations.
+In case of a raw  (1.44 MByte) floppy image, when ejecting the floppy or shutting down the machine, the complete floppy image file is overwritten if the floppy was modified (no delta file).
+Legacy IMD or DMK floppies are always mounted read-only and are not written back, as only reading IMD or DMK files is supported.

 - unlike Xerox machines, Dwarf is not a microcoded machine, so Dwarf can only execute the Mesa instructions; running Lisp or Smalltalk or Cedar environments (would these be available)